dukeofam/Wispr/README.md

 # 🎯 Wispr

-A simple, secure Flask-based team collaboration platform featuring chat functionality and kanban task management.
+### A simple, secure Flask-based team collaboration platform featuring chat functionality and kanban task management.
 Perfect for small teams who need a private workspace without external dependencies.

+#### I'm not much of a coder myself (I know "advanced basics") - though I'd love to, but I'm too old, busy and (honestly) lazy to learn, so I co-operate with AI instead... :) If you find any bugs, vulns or whatever else, feel free to let me know or fix it.
+PRs for fixes/feature upgrades are welcome! :)

 ## ✨ Features